 Audio Thing’s Organetta comes with a number of very useful parameters as well including the ability to control how much air is being pushed through it as if you’re actually playing the instrument.
 According to the demo video, it was recorded with one large-diaphragm condenser microphone and then a custom-handmade piezo microphone attached to the chassis.

-Either way, this thing sounds pretty good and you can get it from Plugin Boutique for a good price.
+Either way, this thing sounds pretty good and you can get it from Plugin Boutique.
 If you needed to hear from it, you can see Audio Thing’s tutorial of it here.
 He also has a lot more information on it, including how it works, all of the parameters, and more.

 3) Eduardo Tarilonte’s Accordions 2

-Because this plug-in is more detailed, sounds better, has more parameters and specifications, and has interesting features like the ability to play seventh chords on their own, it goes for a slightly higher – but not unreasonable – price, on Plugin Fox (check it out).
+Because this plug-in is more detailed, sounds better, has more parameters and specifications, and has interesting features like the ability to play seventh chords on their own, it goes for a slightly higher – but not unreasonable – price, on Plugin Fox.

 4) Le Parisien from WavesFactory